Finite group subschemes of abelian varieties over finite fields: Kummer surfaces

 Now we classify the zeta functions of $A[2]$ in terms of the Weil polynomial $f_A$.
 Let $b_r$ be the number of points of degree $r$ on $A[2]$.
 Then $P(t)=P_2(A,t)\prod_r(1-(qt)^r)^{b_r}$.
 We compute the numbers $b_r$ using Theorem~\ref{surf_tors}.

-Suppose first that $f_A$ has no multiple roots, and assume that $f_A(t)\equiv(t+1)^4\bmod 2$.
+Suppose first that $f_A$ is separable, and assume that $f_A(t)\equiv(t+1)^4\bmod 2$.
 Note that the slopes of $\Np(f_A(t+1))$ may be greater than $1$.
 This may create many unnecessary cases in the table below.
-However, we can use the polynomial $f(t)=f_A(t+\lambda)$ instead of $f_A(t+1)$, where $\lambda\equiv 1\bmod\ell$, satisfy the property that slopes of $\Np(f(t))$ are less then or equal to $1$.
+However, we can use the polynomial $f(t)=f_A(t+\lambda)$ instead of $f_A(t+1)$, where $\lambda\equiv 1\bmod\ell$, satisfying the property that slopes of $\Np(f(t))$ are less then or equal to $1$.
 Equivalently, we take $\Np(f_A(t+1))$ and change all its slopes that are greater than $1$ to $1$.
 This operation simplifies the notation, and clearly, it does not change the final answer, since all the slopes of Young polygons are not greater than $1$.

 If $f_A(t)\not\equiv(t+1)^4\bmod 2$, then